openequella/openEQUELLA/CONTRIBUTING.md

 ### Install NodeJS / NPM

-openEQUELLA has a `.nvmrc` in the root of its repository, as a result installation of the correct version of NodeJS and NPM is as simple as:
+openEQUELLA has a `.nvmrc` in the root of its repository, as a result installation of the correct version of NodeJS and NPM is as simple as running the following when in the root of your openEQUELLA clone:

 ```
 nvm install
 ```